daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 ### Configure the server

-1. On the server, create a config file for the `wg0` interface at `/etc/wireguard/wg0.conf`.
+1. On the server, create a config file for an interface called `wg0` at `/etc/wireguard/wg0.conf`.
 Add the following configuration:
     ```
     [Interface]
-    Address = 192.168.2.1/28
+    Address = 192.168.2.1/32
-    SaveConfig = true
     ListenPort = 51820
     PrivateKey = serverprivatekey
     ```
-    * `Address`: An IP address to assign to the interface.
-It should be in the range defined in [Create the server interface](create-the-server-interface)
-    * `SaveConfig`: Whether the configuration should be saved after the interface is shut down
+    * `Address`: An IP address and subnet for the server's interface on Wireguard's virtual network.
+It shouldn't overlap with any subnet in use on the server's LAN.
+In this simple use case with only two peers, the interface's subnet consists of a single IP address.
-    * `ListenPort`: The port the interface is listening on
+    * `ListenPort`: The port the interface is listening on.
-    * `PrivateKey`: The private key you generated in [_Generate the server keys_](#generate-the-server-keys)
+    * `PrivateKey`: The **server** private key you generated in [_Generate the server and client keys_](#generate-the-server-and-client-keys).

 2. Tell Wireguard that `wg0.conf` should define the configuration for the `wg0` interface:
     ```shell